SnoopJesus420/QuickScope/README.md

 # QuickScope
 A simple python script to generate a scope list :)

+# TLDR
+There are plenty of fantastic scope generating tools out there already, but what makes this so special?
+Well... it's made to handle them funky ranges >:).
+For example, if you're given a scope and a /20 is too granular (including IPs that are out of scope) but a /21 doesn't include the range you need.
+Well, this is the scoping tool for you!
 # Help
 ```
 Generate a list of IP addresses in a given range and save it to a text file.